mesosphere/dcos-docs-site/pages/dkp/konvoy/1.7/gpu/index.md

 1. NVIDIA GPU with Fermie architecture version 2.1 or greater.

 1. Nvidia driver must be running on each GPU host node.
-Nvidia driver version `460.73.01` is recommended.
+Nvidia driver version `450.51.06-1` is recommended.
 Follow the official [Nvidia Driver Installation Guide][nvidia_driver_installation_guide] to setup the driver on the host.
 For example,

+<p class="message--important"><strong>IMPORTANT: </strong>For Konvoy versions v1.7.0, 1.7.1, 1.7.2, 1.7.3, and v1.7.4, Nvidia driver version 450.51.06-1 is recommended.
+For Konvoy versions v1.7.5, Nvidia driver version 460.73.01 is recommended.</p>

 * Centos 7